 As part of the examination the doctor may check:

 They may need to do an internal or intimate examination, such as:

-- an oral examination, when the doctor depresses your tongue and looks and feels inside your mouth
+- an examination of the inside of your mouth, when the doctor depresses your tongue and looks and feels inside your mouth

-- a pelvic examination, when the doctor uses gloved fingers to feel inside your vagina, while pressing on your abdomen with the other hand
+- an examination of your pelvis, when the doctor uses gloved fingers to feel inside your vagina, while pressing on your abdomen with the other hand

 - a prostate examination, when the doctor inserts a gloved finger into your rectum (back passage)